Odinn-1982/RNK-Lobby/md/SELLER_POSITIONING_POST.md

 **What This Means For You:**

-If you use RagNarok's Lobby, you get:
+If you use RNK Lobby, you get:
 - A module that just works (no bugs, no rough edges)
 - Real features that solve real problems
 - Continuous support and updates
 - A creator you can trust

 And when I release something next?
 You'll remember this.
-You'll think, "RagNarok doesn't mess around.
+You'll think, "RNK doesn't mess around.
 This will be solid."
 That's worth everything.

 **The Business Strategy Here?**